-As a member of Preferred Choice Palm Beach (HMO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of Preferred Choice Broward (HMO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
 Providers may not add additional separate charges, called "balance billing."
-This protection applies even if
+This protection applies even if we pay

-Chapter 4.
-Medical Deficits Chart (what is covered and what you pay) 0. we pay the provider less than the provider charges for a service and even if there is a dispute we don't pay certain provider charges. and Here is how this protection works.
-If your cost-sharing is a copayment (a set amount of dollars, for example, \$15.00) then you only that amount for any covered services from a network provider. u pay If your cost-sharing is a coinsurance (a percentage of the total charges), then you never provider than that percentage.
-However, your cost depends on which type of provider you so If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan).
-If you receive the covered services from an out-of-network provider who participates where Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate participating providers.
-(Remember, the plan covers services from out-of-network provider only in certain situations, such as when you get a referral or for emergencies or urgent needed services.) ee: ith te for viders o If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Medicare payme for non-participating providers.
-(Remember, the plan covers services from out-of-network providers only in certain situations, such as when you get a referral or for emergencies urgently needed services.) nt rate ork
+the provider less than the provider charges for a service and even if there is a dispute and we don't

+pay certain provider charges.

+Here is how this protection works.

+- ☐ If your cost-sharing is a copayment (a set amount of dollars, for example, \$15.00) then you pay only that amount for any covered services from a network provider. - ☐ If your cost-sharing is a coinsurance (a percentage of the total charges), then you never pay more than that percentage.
+However, your cost depends on which type of provider you see: - o If you receive the covered services from a network provider, you pay the coinsurance percentage multiplied by the plan's reimbursement rate (as determined in the contract between the provider and the plan). - If you receive the covered services from an out-of-network provider who participates with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for participating providers.
+(Remember, the plan covers services from out-of-network providers only in certain situations, such as when you get a referral or for emergencies or urgently needed services.) - o If you receive the covered services from an out-of-network provider who does not participate with Medicare, you pay the coinsurance percentage multiplied by the Medicare payment rate for non-participating providers.
+(Remember, the plan covers services from out-of-network providers only in certain situations, such as when you get a referral or for emergencies or urgently needed services.) - ☐ If you believe a provider has "balance billed" you, call Customer Service.